charliehoward/NorthPoint-Installer/README.md

 ### Changelog

+**Update 4.2022.07.18.2**

+Only downloads Windows 7 Games if it is selected to speed up loading the program.

 **Update 4.2022.07.18.1**

-Fixed Windows 7 games check box from overlapping with Zoom.
+Fixed Windows 7 Games check box from overlapping with Zoom.

 **Update 4.2022.07.18.0**

-Added Windows 7 games as an install option.
+Added Windows 7 Games as an install option.

 **Update 4.2022.07.08.2**